Find information about coronavirus (COVID-19), including how to protect yourself, what to do if you feel sick, and signs and symptoms here.

 - New patient visits will continue to take place at all clinic locations in-person or virtually.

-- PCI Newberg Clinic is open for provider visits Monday through Thursday.
+- PCI Newberg Clinic is open for provider visits Monday through Friday.
 Infusion visits can currently be scheduled on Tuesdays or Thursdays.
-The clinic will be closed on Fridays from May 22, 2020 – August 7, 2020.
-Patients will be able to reach the clinic by phone on Fridays.

 - All patients will be notified prior to their appointments regarding changes that impact their care location.